driddhi/Know_Your_ghats_SIH/README.md

   <br>
 4.Run the app on your device as follows:<br>
 <br>
-  In Android Studio, select your app from the run/debug configurations drop-down menu in the toolbar.
+  a.
+In Android Studio, select your app from the run/debug configurations drop-down menu in the toolbar.<br>
-  In the toolbar, select the device that you want to run your app on from the target device drop-down menu.
+  b.
+In the toolbar, select the device that you want to run your app on from the target device drop-down menu.<br>
+  c.
 Target device drop-down menu.<br>
 <br>
 5.Click Run .